 It’s made of pasteurized skimmed milk.
 It used to be much more like cheese than it is today.
 People bought it in blocks and had to mix it with milk and sugar to eat.
 We do not have to do that today.
 We buy it already mixed, with different tastes and sugar content.

 It tastes a bit sour but with a hint of residual sweetness.
 It’s quite unique, but it resembles a greek yoghurt the most out of all dairy.
 Skyr is a very popular product in Iceland and is embraced by many athletes as it is so high in protein.

 Traditionally Skyr is served with milk and sugar.
-Today you can find a large variety of flavors at any grocery store, as well as it is often used in fruit smoothies and desserts.
-It’s easy to grab at the store, not to mention that it is very cheap, or around 1 Euro a piece.
-The flavored ones have added sugar so the naturally flavored skyr is always the healthiest choice.
+Today, you can find various flavours at any grocery store.
+It is often used in fruit smoothies and desserts.
+It’s easy to grab at the store, and it is very cheap, or around 1 Euro apiece.
+The flavoured ones have added sugar, so the naturally flavoured Skyr is always the healthiest choice.
 You can always add some sugar and fruit yourself.
-At our home, we love to make a skyr fruit boozt with a dash of ginger.
+At our home, we love to make a skyr fruit shake with a dash of ginger.

 You can get Siggi’s Skyr in the US.
 The founder (who has since sold the business) established the company in 2006.
 It is probably as close as you will get to the Icelandic Skyr abroad if you can’t get your hands on actual Skyr.

 Unless manufactured with help from Icelandic company MS, all other types will taste more like regular yoghurt than Skyr.
 No matter how hard they try to sell it to you as Skyr.